ayush7662/Data_Analysis_agents/README.md

-# 📊 AI Data Analysis Agent
+# 📊 AI Data Analysis Agents

 An AI data analysis Agent built using the Agno Agent framework and Openai's gpt-4o model.
 This agent helps users analyze their data - csv, excel files through natural language queries, powered by OpenAI's language models and DuckDB for efficient data processing - making data analysis accessible to users regardless of their SQL expertise.